ESTRACK Malargüe webcam

 The outdoor webcam at the site of ESA's deep space tracking station, DSA 3, at Malargüe, Argentina, was switched on in May 2010 and brings you live updates from the station.

 The Malargüe webcam image is shown below.
-The camera acquires a new image every few minutes, and the image below will be automatically refreshed.
+The camera acquires a new image twice every minute, and the image below will be automatically refreshed.

 Access full-size version

-Click here or on the image above to access the full-size (702x576) version.
-Note: Image refreshes 24 hours daily; if it's all black, it's night time in Argentina.
+Click here or on the image above to access the full-size (768x576) version.
+Note: Image refreshes every 30 seconds, 24 hours daily; if it's all black, it's night time in Argentina.